byte-my-briefs/nvim-config/README.md

   <img alt="meme" src="https://filiphalas.com/static/img/posts/vscode-meme.jpeg" />
 </p>

-You should probably just use VSCode like your coworkers who have personal lives, but here's an nvim config if you must suffer.
+You should probably just use VSCode like your coworkers who have personal lives.

+Nevertheless, here's an nvim config if you must suffer.

 > Note: This config extends NvChad.
 NvChad comes with pre-configured LSP
 > support, Treesitter, and nvim-cmp.
 Nevertheless, these can be fully customized